CSoney017/332homeworks/homework03/README.md

 Please ensure that you have installed the python libraries: requests and json.

 Here is a snippet of what the output should return:
-`Average turbidity based on the most recent five measurements =  1.1730472  NTU
+`Average turbidity based on the most recent five measurements =  1.1730472  NTU \n
 Warning: Turbidity is above threshold for safe use.
 Minimum time to return below a safe threshod =  0.98`